Limited Supplies Available. Inquire for Details.

 One-Armed Man

-Alison Pelegrin 1999
+Alison Pelegrin 1999 (CB-12)

-"Alison Pelegrin's debut chapbook is as much a celebration of place—New Orleans and environs—as the vivid voices of its people.
+"A celebration of place—New Orleans and environs—as the vivid voices of its people.
 Like a full-bodied wine, it offers subtlety, satisfaction, and a dizzying delight." —Enid Shomer

 Longing Fervently for Revolution

-Renny Christopher 1998
+Renny Christopher 1998 (CB-11)

 "Renny Christopher's poems allow working-class people to feel visible and respected in a genre that usually ignores or objectifies them."